NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ## **UX**

-My aim was pure simplicity.
+My aim was offer the user a smooth and logical experience, focusing on  simplicity.
 I wanted an aesthetically pleasing and functional site.
-I wanted to put into practice what I had learned throughout the course, focusing on the Pythonic backend functionality.
+I aimed to put into practice what I had learned throughout the course, focusing on the Pythonic backend functionality, as well as cultivating my code.

 ### **User Stories**